 The advantage of insulin pumps over injection therapy is the ability to set different pre-programmed basal rates of insulin delivery throughout the day to match the individual’s varying diurnal insulin needs10.
 Moreover, insulin pumps allow for meal insulin to be delivered using different bolus profiles, to suit meals of different macronutrient composition and absorption; insulin boluses can either be delivered immediately (known as standard, immediate or step bolus), or over several hours (square or extended wave bolus), or as a combination of the two (dual wave bolus).
 Modern insulin pumps have integrated bolus calculators used by the user to determine the appropriate insulin bolus dose, by inputting pre-meal blood glucose levels and estimated carbohydrate intake.
 The bolus calculator provides the recommended bolus dose by taking into account the pre-programmed target glucose, insulin sensitivity, insulin to carbohydrate ratio and amount of active insulin remaining (known as insulin on board)11.
 Most insulin pump devices have alarms to alert the user in case of an occlusion or other technical malfunctions to increase safety of the approach.
 Glucose, insulin and user specific data, such as bolusing behaviour, can be downloaded and used by users and healthcare professionals to identify areas requiring further attention to optimise glycaemic control.

 Conventional insulin pump devices deliver insulin via plastic tubing, and teflon or steel cannula changed every 2-3 days and inserted subcutaneously.
+Disadvantages include the aesthetic concerns and the risk of kinking or disconnection of the tubing.
 Tubingless or patch pumps have an integrated short infusion cannula and are attached directly to the body with an adhesive patch.
+However, the remote controller might get lost or forgotten disabling bolus application.

 The use of insulin pumps can be augmented by the use of CGM.
 The approach is known as sensor-augmented pump therapy (SAP).
 Interstitial glucose is measured every 1-5 min, and glucose values are either sent directly to the pump, or to separate hand-held receiver.
 User input is needed to manually adjust insulin pump delivery in conventional SAP systems based on CGM or capillary glucose measurements.